shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 Crafting the API request is quite simple - the request parameters are detailed [here](https://github.com/graphhopper/graphhopper/blob/0.11/docs/web/api-doc.md).
 The resultant JSON can be parsed and used for further analysis.

 I haven't quite figured out how to ingest this stream of rich data for further analysis.
-In theory, I'd like to be able to validate the speeds and times of segments in the route against Google maps.
-Perhaps even reverse engineer the gradient to speed conversion Google uses.
+In theory, I'd like to be able to validate the speeds and times of segments in the route against the Pandana + OSMnx extract.
+Perhaps even reverse engineer the gradient to speed conversion.

 ```python
 graph_hopper_api_key = data_loaded['graph_hopper_api_key'][0]